Pop some champagne and burn those Post-it notes in your wedding binder. You did it! Your wedding day is right around the corner!

 The Wedding Day Timeline

 Whether you’re getting married in the afternoon or evening, most weddings last between six and seven hours.
-We have some guidelines below on how to best use that time.

 11:00 AM: Hair and makeup

 2:00 PM: Wedding party arrives at venue/wedding party photos

 3:00 PM: First look and couples photos